 From Würzburg Main Station to the University Hospital Würzburg

 After your arrival at Würzburg Main Station, the university hospital can be reached within 15 minutes by tram.
 After leaving the station building, keep to the left to get to the tram stop "Hauptbahnhof Ost".
 At the tram stop watch out for tram "Line 1 or 5" heading to "Grombühl".
 Trams usually arrive every 5 min on weekdays and every 10 min on Saturdays.
 For more detailed information about the tram schedules, look out for information at the tram stops.
 To get to the Lehrklinik at the University Hospital leave the tram at tram stop "Uni-Klinikum Bereich D".
 Then turn right into Josef-Schneider-Straße and go a bit downhill.
 You will see the main gate (Josef-Schneider-Str.
 2) at the opposite side of the street.
 Once you have passed the car barriers keep walking straight through the small gate and still straight until you find the entrance to building D5 on your right.

-You will be responsible for your accomodation in Würzburg, if you need assistance, do not hesitate to contact the Planetary Health Summer School Team.
+You will be responsible for your accomodation in Würzburg, You can check out the options here.

 Free lunch will be served as well as refreshments during the breaks, on some nights dinner will be included.

 For a short introduction to the concept of Planetary Health please watch this 10-minute video from our colleagues the Planetary Health Alliance at Harvard University: